 Our initial discussion with Co-Motion included a few emails to determine what our tandem would be used for, some of the specificities of our new frame and once we had sorted out tandem intricacies (wheel size, brakes, frame splitters etc) – the initial quote.

 Most frame builders will ask for 30-50% of the frames cost up-front.
-This will cover the cost of materials, and in the event you no longer want the frame, the builder will have something for their efforts.
+This will cover the cost of materials, and in the event that you no longer want the frame, the builder will have something for their efforts.
 Co-Motion received 50% from us.

-3. Customer information collection
+3. Customer Information Collection

-Co-Motion sent us a sheet with some body and bike measurements they required for the design of our new tandem.
+Co-Motion sent us a sheet with the body and bike measurements they required for the design of our new tandem.
 The sheet covers how comfortable we are on our touring bikes, what riding style we like, how well we feel our bike fits us and more.

 We luckily have bikes that fit us really well, so this helps Co-Motion out a lot with the new frame.
 Other customers will often speak to a bike fit professional at a bike shop to get the frame sizing perfect before laying down serious amounts of money.

-We actually got an email from Dwan @ Co-Motion who was concerned about one of the measurements we had given.
+We actually got an email from Dwan at Co-Motion who was concerned about one of the measurements we had given.
 It turns out we had measured our femurs incorrectly!
 These lengths are a key measurement for our seat tube angles.

-4. Preliminary design
+4. Preliminary Design

 Once the frame designer has a good idea for your body dimensions and the expected use of your bike, they will go about drawing it up in a CAD program.
 If you have no idea about bicycle geometry, you will have to trust what the frame designer has done for you.